As of: 29th June 2024

 Outlook

 On March 15 2024, the Federal Council instructed the EAER to submit a consultation draft on the reform by mid-2025 based on the final report.
-The separation is now to be made more effective by having the Secretariat conduct investigations consistently without the involvement of COMCO, with COMCO remaining a militia authority.
-Furthermore, it is being examined whether COMCO could be relieved by appointing a person in charge of the proceedings.
-Finally, the Federal Council would also like to strengthen the appeals procedure of the Federal Administrative Court by appointing part-time specialist judges.
-The Federal Council is thus following the recommendations of the Expert Commission overall.
+The reform aims to make the separation of roles more effective by ensuring that the Secretariat conducts investigations independently, without the involvement of COMCO, while COMCO retains its status as a militia authority.
+Additionally, it is under consideration whether COMCO could be supported by a dedicated person responsible for managing proceedings.
+Furthermore, the Federal Council seeks to strengthen the appeals procedure of the Federal Administrative Court by appointing part-time specialist judges.
+In these efforts, the Federal Council is adhering to the recommendations of the Commission of Experts.
+The Council of States is scheduled to discuss Motion 23.3224 Français on December 19, 2024.

 Position

-SwissHoldings welcomes the fact that the much-demanded Institutional Reform has now been taken up in parallel with the ongoing revision of the Cartel Act.
-The intended changes show a clear commitment to modernizing and strengthening the existing institutional structures in the area of Antitrust Law.
-However, it will be necessary to examine whether the proposed changes, particularly the change of system, are expedient.
-SwissHoldings will position itself accordingly during the consultation process and is in favor of a separation between the investigative and decision-making authorities.
+SwissHoldings welcomes the fact that the much-demanded institutional reform is now being addressed in parallel with the ongoing revision of the Cartel Act.
+The organization supports a critical debate and thorough examination of institutional reform.
+The proposed changes demonstrate a clear commitment to modernizing and strengthening the existing institutional structures in the field of Antitrust Law.
+However, it will be essential to assess whether the proposed changes, particularly a systemic shift, are truly effective and appropriate.
+SwissHoldings will actively participate in the consultation process, advocating for a clear separation between the investigative and decision-making authorities.
+Accordingly, SwissHoldings supports Motion 23.3224 Français.
+A corresponding position paper is currently being prepared.

 Taxation Department